 2. International Online Shopping on Korean Sites

-In Q4 2020, the Korea site online sales to foreign users decreased by 18.2% to 1.5 trillion KRW, whereas, the Korean user purchases from foreign sites increased by 25.9% to 1.2 trillion KRW.
+Firstly, the Korean site online sales to foreign users decreased by 18.2% to 1.5 trillion KRW.
+On the other hand, Korean user purchases from foreign sites increased by a whopping 25.9% to 1.2 trillion KRW.

 Online overseas direct sales amounted to 5.96 billion won in 2020, down 0.6% from the previous year.
 Online overseas direct sales compared to the previous year increased in China (0.9%) and the US (20.5%), but decreased in ASEAN (-31.4%) and Japan (-13.6%).

 Records, videos, and musical instruments increased (132.2%) in 2020, compared to the previous year.
 Cosmetics also increased slightly (1.1%), but clothing and fashion-related products (-32.4%), home appliances, electronics, and communication equipment (-41.4%), food and beverages (-40.7%) saw a decrease compared to the previous year.

 According to the latest report, the amount of online overseas direct purchases by country increased for every country, which is a testament to how global e-commerce is becoming more accessible and user-friendly.
 The data shows that Korean users are broadening their horizons and venturing into new markets for their online shopping needs.